Friday the 13th (franchise): Video games

-On October 31, 2022, a Friday the 13th prequel streaming series was announced, titled Crystal Lake.
-It would be written and executive produced by Bryan Fuller and Victor Miller, along with executive producers Marc Toberoff and Rob Barsamian.
-A24 would serve as the studio behind the series and would air on Peacock.
-In January 2023, Adrienne King was cast in a recurring undisclosed role.
-She previously portrayed Alice Hardy in the 1980 original film and its 1981 sequel, where her character was killed off during the opening of the film.
-Writing for the series was slated to begin in late January 2023, with Kevin Williamson writing one episode for season one.
-On May 6, 2024, unconfirmed reports were released that the series was no longer happening.
-However, the following day, Bloody Disgusting confirmed that the series was still happening and that some retooling of the project was happening behind the scenes.

 Mockumentary miniseries

 The Crystal Lake Massacres Revisited is a three-episode mockumentary directed by Daniel Farrands which is exploring the Jason Voorhees murders at Crystal Lake with interviews from the local townsfolk, historians, skeptics and families of the victims who investigated or knew about the events of the first six films.
 It was released in 2009 as part of DVD Deluxe Editions Friday the 13th IV-VI.

 Short film

 A 13-minute short film titled Sweet Revenge, directed by Mike P. Nelson, was released on August 13, 2025, as part of the franchise's 45th anniversary.